opendistro/for-elasticsearch-docs/docs/trace/data-prepper.md

 # Data Prepper

 Data Prepper is an independent component, not an Elasticsearch plugin, that converts data for use with Elasticsearch.
+It's not bundled with the all-in-one Open Distro for Elasticsearch installation packages.

 ## Install Data Prepper